parsimony/portfolio/README.md

 This module is established to provide a Portfolio theme as a blog module.
 It's a reponsive design theme.
+What matters in this modue is that this Portfolio module doesn't create a new model but uses an existing one: blog model in order to create in a different theme and different pages.

 ## Description